eradiate/eradiate/README.md

 Eradiate's development is funded by a European Space Agency project supported by the European Commission's Copernicus programme.
 The design phase was funded by the MetEOC-3 project.

-Eradiate's core development team consists of Yves Govaerts, Vincent Leroy, Yvan Nollet and Sebastian Schunke.
+Eradiate's core development team consists of Yves Govaerts, Vincent Leroy, Yvan Nollet, Sebastian Schunke and Nicolas Misk.

 Eradiate uses the [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2) renderer as its computational kernel.
 The Eradiate team acknowledges Mitsuba 2 creators and contributors for their exceptional work.